-8. Group Tax (Taxes withheld on employees' salaries) IRC The Independent Administrator is expected to liaise with the IRC to disclose Group Tax.
-The MSG expects that this revenue/payment stream will be unilaterally declared by the IRC, including for all companies in advanced stages of exploration and development stages.
-9. Mandatory Social Expenditure Reporting Companies Mandatory social spending is mandated by legislation or contractual obligations that requires the developer to fund or provide in-kind support for community development programs that are above and beyond those payments or other support required to construct and manage producing mine, oil or gas operations.
+9. Mandatory Social Reporting Mandatory assist Expenditure Companies Mandatory social spending is mandated by legislation or contractual obligations that requires the developer to fund or provide in-kind support for community development programs that are above and beyond those payments or other support required to construct and manage producing mine, oil or gas operations.
 (The payments streams identified in the scoping studies will be reported as Mandatory Social Expenditure for the PNGEITI Report.
 The MSG expect that the payments will be unilaterally declared by the companies when applicable.
 The MSG expects that the companies provide a short narrative or description of how voluntary and mandatory payments are distinguished.

-10. Foreign Internal Revenue The Independent

-Company/Contractor Commission (IRC) Administrator is expected

-Withholding Tax to liaise with the IRC and

-provide background

-information for inclusion

-in a related annex; where

-data is available it will be

-provided as a unilateral

-disclosure (i.e. not for

-reconciliation) by sector.

-The 2013 to 2018

-reporting years may pose

-some challenges for this

-reporting, but it is

-anticipated that related

-data availability will

-improve in later years.
+10. Foreign Company/Contractor Withholding Tax Internal Revenue Commission (IRC) The IA is expected to liaise with the IRC and provide background information for inclusion in a related annex; where data is available it will be provided as a unilateral disclosure (i.e. not for reconciliation) by sector.
+The 2013 to 2019 reporting years may pose some challenges for this reporting, but it is anticipated that related data availability will improve in later years.

-11. Additional Profits Internal Revenue APT is a component of the

-Tax (APT) Commission tax application to PNGLNG

-project.
-It is part of the

-revenue stream to the

-government and will be

-reported by the IRC, if

-there were any payments

-made in the 2019
+11. Additional Profits Tax (APT) Internal Revenue Commission APT is a component of the tax application to PNGLNG project.
+It is part of the revenue stream to the government and will be reported by the IRC, if there were any payments made in the 2020 reporting year. ---------------------------------- -------------------------------- --

-reporting year.